virtual-labs/exp-dna-agarose-gel-electrophoresis-iitkgp/experiment/theory.md

 ## Objective

 Agarose gel electrophoresis is used to resolve DNA fragments on the basis of their molecular weight on an agarose gel.
-The smaller sized fragments migrate faster than larger ones; the distance migrated on the gel varies inversely with the logarithm of the molecular weight.
+The smaller-sized fragments migrate faster than larger ones; the distance migrated on the gel varies inversely with the logarithm of the molecular weight.
 In this experiment, we have three main objectives listed as follows:
 1. Preparation of an agarose gel
 2. Running an agarose gel
 3. Visualization of DNA